hiblaphp/async/README.md

 }

 async(function () {
-    // Multiple pages load concurrently because each async() call
+    // Multiple profiles load concurrently because each async() call
-    // runs in its own fiber and suspends independently at each await() [$page1, $page2, $page3] = await(Promise::all([
+    // runs in its own Fiber and suspends independently at each await() [$page1, $page2, $page3] = await(Promise::all([
         fetchUserProfile(1),
         fetchUserProfile(2),